corinnawegner/DLN_project_G03/README.md

 *used in sts task*

 For smoothing, we calculate the sum of squares of all the parameters of the model.
 Then we multiple the result with a ratio to contral its strength.
 Here we tried several, however, only very small values do not affect the results, otherwise the results will gradient explode.
 This may be because the original model did not have extreme overfitting problems.
 Secondly for the bregman_term, we record the last logits with theta_t.
 We use bregman_term to penalty the difference with logtis and theta_t.
 Therefore we avoid too aggressive update.
 But also only very small value works.
 This might because we don't need too much additional regularized optimization in our project.

+### Multitask Fine-tuning
+*train sst,sts and qqp together* unfortunately, we just realize the bonus task to get a baseline for multitask classifier.
+We have not implemented any improvements on it.

 ###